mace-cream/clusterhowto/README.md

 ## 1. Access the cluster

 ### Shell
-On Windows client, [ModaXterm](https://mobaxterm.mobatek.net/) is recommended though it is a commertial freeware.
-It integrates STFP and SSH so that you can view and edit your file easily.
+On Windows client, [ModaXterm](https://mobaxterm.mobatek.net/) is recommended though it is a commercial freeware.
+It integrates SFTP and SSH so that you can view and edit your file easily.
 You can even change the default editor used by ModaXterm.

 Connect to the server with ssh: